TheNeuronProject/ef.js/README.md

 component1.listMP.push(componet2) // Mount component2 to list 'listMP' mounting point on component1

+component1.$destroy() // Destroy the component when not needed for more memory

 ```

 ## ef.js template language (EFML) format
+EFML is a completely **logic-free** template language.
+Just like HTML, there you can do nothing about logic, but EFML provides a easy starting point for data binding and events handling.

+Also EFML is the first language that can be parsed into the AST which ef supports.

-ef.js templates are **very strict to indents**.
+**Note:** EFML is **very strict to indents**.
 Wrong indents could lead to a parsing error.

-Here is an example template.
+Here is an example.

 ```
 Tree structure